coffee makers icon

 Barista Pro

 Everything about the Barista Pro is designed to make pulling espresso as easy as possible.
 It offers the best balance of functionality and affordability.
-So whilst nothing is automated, you can get completely involved with making incredible espresso shots with ease.
+Nothing is automated but there are features to help you as you learn.

 best option icon